ribeirodba/nbainsights/README.md

 * Part 2 - Data Exploration

-  Here I clean the data and prepare the data for visualization of my insights.
+  Here I clean the data and prepare visualization of my insights.

-* Part 3 - Data Visualization

-  Finally I present my insights.